RiteshTiwari-2003/bangalore-map-satellite-and-street/README.md

 ## Conclusion

 This project represents a comprehensive web mapping solution that combines modern web technologies with geographical data visualization.
 The application is designed to be scalable, maintainable, and user-friendly while providing powerful mapping capabilities for exploring Bangalore's geographical features.

+### i have also aplied mapflytool functionality on every value of dropdown
+like in drop down whatever value i select (like hospital, park, school...) on that place map fly or zoom in

+### i have added seperate responsiveness for all device which width is <=425 px like for mobile

+where i applied icons like for location base map zoom in and zoom out and for all six coponent i make icon where i applied toggle functionality

+like when i click on any icon then that functionality visible and other five remain hide and when i use that functionality and when i again cick on that icon then it hide again>